World Plants Logo

 Propagation

 The Water Hickory is propagated from seeds and sprouts that fall from the tree.
-Seeds are produced when the tree reaches approximately 20 years in age however the perfect age for its seeds to be propagated is between 40 and 75 years old.
-The seeds drop in the autumn but stay dormant until germination begins in April up until early June.
+Seeds are produced when the tree reaches approximately 20 years in age, however the perfect age for its seeds to be propagated is between 40 and 75 years old.
+The seeds drop in the autumn but stay dormant until germination begins in April, up until early June.
 Although many of these seeds will drop it generally takes until the following spring for the seeds to be viable.
 These seeds rely on animals as well as flood water to carry the seeds to new areas in order to spread.
-As a result of how long these seeds remain dormant the Water Hickory only thrives where there is limited competition from other plants and trees.
-Since these seeds are more tolerant of water and floods these seeds will usually beat out other plants that cannot survive those conditions and is the reason why they commonly appear in areas that are prone to flooding.
+As a result of how long these seeds remain dormant, the Water Hickory only thrives where there is limited competition from other plants and trees.
+Since these seeds are more tolerant of water and floods, these seeds will usually beat out other plants that cannot survive those conditions.
+This is why they commonly appear in areas that are prone to flooding.

 Ethnobotanical Uses (Disclaimer)

-Due to the Water Hickory’s relatively soft and brittle wood it is difficult to work with and therefore are not many uses for the wood besides using is as fuel to burn.
-However, its wood is sometimes used as fencing or for tool handles and things of that nature.
+Due to the Water Hickory’s relatively soft and brittle wood it is difficult to work with, therefore there are not many uses for the wood besides using is as fuel to burn.
+However, its wood is sometimes used as fencing or for tool handles, and things of that nature.
 Its seeds are edible, although they are very bitter to taste and are not very enjoyable to eat.

 goToTop